Fall Hikes in Rocky Mountain National Park

 Read here for more on how to enjoy Estes Park in the fall.

 Bring the entire family for a hike through Upper Beaver Meadows.
 This relatively flat 5-mile loop trail guides hikers through the beautiful Beaver Meadows.
 It offers views of Longs Peak and the mountains along the Continental Divide.
 While you are bound to see some fall colors, the real reason to make this one of your fall hikes in Rocky Mountain National Park is to see the elk that graze these meadows.
 During the fall elk are more active with them in the middle of their rutting season.

 Alpine Ridge Trail

 Feel like you are on the top of the world with a hike along the Alpine Ridge Trail, leaving from the Alpine Visitor’s Center atop Trail Ridge Road.
 The 0.6-mile, out and back, the hike reaches an elevation of 12,005 feet, offering expansive views above treeline.
-While in the summer this trail is blooming with seasonal florals, in the fall hikers are greeted with patches of fall colors for as far as the eyes can see.
+In the summer this trail is blooming with seasonal florals.
+In the fall hikers are greeted with patches of fall colors everywhere.

 Stay at Rocky Mountain Resorts

 Start planning your trip to see the fall colors in Rocky Mountain National Park by browsing our vacation rentals at Rocky Mountain Resorts.
 Our affordable accommodations are just minutes away from downtown Estes Park and Rocky Mountain National Park.
 Choose from cozy cabins, vacation condos, and cottages for your next mountain getaway.
 Be sure to also check out our seasonal specials to see how you can save on your already budget-friendly rental at Rocky Mountain Resorts.